 - Preheat oven to 400F.

-- Measure dry ingredients (yuca/tapioca flour/starch, coconut flour, baking soda, salt, and garlic powder) into a large mixing bowl and stir to combine evenly.
+- Measure dry ingredients (tapioca starch, SIFTED coconut flour, baking soda, salt, and garlic powder) into a large mixing bowl and stir to combine evenly.

 - Add water to a small saucepan and slowly sprinkle gelatin on top to "bloom" it.
 Do not let the dry gelatin clump as you do this.
 Once all gelatin has is wet, heat over medium low until all gelatin is dissolved, stirring as needed.